-Still this project is a feat of modern technology proving that almost anything is possible with the right web tools.
+Still, this project is a feat of modern technology, proving that almost anything is possible with the right web tools.

 And there’s truth in the idea that collaboration helps developers.
 It’s so much easier to work with a team and share ideas rather than going solo.

-I’ve found this app most useful for sharing snippets or little project ideas, also maybe for helping to solve bug fixes.
-It’s different than a cloud IDE like CodePen because when you create something on CodePen someone else can edit and fork your pen, but they cannot save changes directly.
+I’ve found this app most useful for sharing snippets or little project ideas, and also maybe for helping to solve bug fixes.
+It’s different than a cloud IDE like CodePen because when you create something on CodePen, someone else can edit and fork your pen, but they cannot save changes directly.

 With Collab on Code, you can grant anyone direct access to the HTML/CSS IDE for whatever you’re tinkering with.
 All from the comfort of a browser window.

 To get started just visit the homepage and enter a name for your workspace.
-Keep it brief and clean—from what I can tell there’s no way to delete these!
+Keep it brief and clean—from what I can tell, there’s no way to delete these!